Supposeduck30/Tennis-Match-Outcome-Predictor/README.md

 4. Commit and push your changes to the fork

 5. OPTIONAL - Create a pull request if you want the main repository to change the code with what you changed

+## How it works
+- With the input of the ranks, it then simulates each game, randomizing who serves first and alternating from there
+- A higher ranked player is mlre likely to win their service game
+- It outputs the score of each game and who won
+- The randomness makes it so the higher ranked is more likely to win, but there can be upsets
+- The higher the difference in rank, the more likely it is for the higher ranked person to win

+## Known issues
+- If both players are inputted with the same rankings, it still works
+- This simulator may oversimply the effects of rankings on match outcomes